explosion/spaCy/README.md

 # spaCy: Industrial-strength NLP

-spaCy is a library for advanced Natural Language Processing in Python and [pre-trained statistical models](https://spacy.io/models) and word vectors, and Cython.
-It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with currently supports tokenization for **50+ languages**.
+spaCy is a library for advanced Natural Language Processing in Python and Cython.
+It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with
+[pretrained statistical models](https://spacy.io/models) and word vectors, and currently supports tokenization for **50+ languages**.
 It features state-of-the-art speed, convolutional **neural network models** for tagging, parsing and **named entity recognition** and easy **deep learning** integration.